tomclose/new_notes/_sessions/hmwk0/6_ssh_keys.md

 ### Notes for Windows users

-If you just ran RailsInstaller **you don't need to generate a key** - they did it for you!
+If you just ran RailsInstaller **you won't need to generate a key** - they did it for you!

 You will need to do **Step 1** on the [GitHub ssh key instructions](https://help.github.com/articles/generating-ssh-keys) then continue directly to **Step 3**.